Hadean zircon: Proposed mechanisms for forming Hadean Jack Hills zircons

 Plate tectonic theory is widely accepted for the generation of crust.
-With the Hadean rock record, most of the scientists concluded that the hypothesis of an early Earth devoid of ocean is incorrect.
-Scientists have constructed different models to explain the thermal history in the early earth, such as the continental growth model, Icelandic rhyolites, intermediate igneous rocks, mafic igneous rocks, sagduction, impact melt, heat-pipe tectonics, terrestrial KREEP and multi-stage scenarios.
+Given the Hadean rock record, most scientists conclude that the hypothesis of an early Earth devoid of ocean is incorrect.
+Scientists have constructed different models to explain the thermal history in the early earth, such as the Tectonic Model, Icelandic rhyolites, intermediate igneous rocks, mafic igneous rocks, sagduction, impact melt, heat-pipe tectonics, terrestrial KREEP and multi-stage scenarios.

-The most famous one is continental growth model which is similar to the modern tectonic dynamics.

-Relatively low crystallisation temperature and some are enriched in heavy oxygen, contain inclusion similar to modern crustal processes and show evidence of silicate differentiation at ~4.5 Ga.
-Early terrestrial hydrosphere, early felsic crust in which granitoids were produced and later weathered under high water activity conditions and even the possible existence of plate boundary interactions.
+It's known that Hadean zircons yield relatively low crystallisation temperature and some are enriched in heavy oxygen, contain inclusion similar to modern crustal processes and show evidence of silicate differentiation at ~4.5 Ga.
+These observations have been interpreted to reflect an early terrestrial hydrosphere, early felsic crust in which granitoids were produced and later weathered under high water activity conditions and even the possible existence of plate boundary interactions.